 Nothing beats practice: How to Get Better at Drawing: 15 Ways to Improve Your Art -FAST

-If you have reached the end of this article you may know the answer.
+If you’ve reached the end of this article you’ll know the answer.
 I think an art degree is a waste of money.

 You will tie yourself up in serious debt for an obvious return on your investment.
 That will be a noose around your neck for many years.

 Art school is an expensive social life.
 Take a year off and go backpacking if you want a good time.